adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 		-webkit-border-radius: 3px;
 	}

-**Nesting**, whilst not as DRY as I would like, prefixing your selectors with a common ancestor is a satisfactory solution to modularisation and encapsulation:
+**Nesting** can't quite be done but prefixing your selectors with a common ancestor is a satisfactory solution to modularisation and encapsulation:

 	.someComponent {
 	}